ploomber/ci/README.md

 ## Github Action

-Ploomber CI works as a [Github Action](https://github.com/features/actions), to activate it, include the following file in the following path: `.github/workflows/main.yaml`
+Ploomber CI works as a [Github Action](https://github.com/features/actions), to activate it, include the following file in `.github/workflows/main.yaml`:

 ```yaml
 # this tells Github to run this on every push